JustAdreamerFL/ludusavi-wrapper/README.md

 ## Configure ludusavi

-Just make sure ludusavi knows where to save backups (preferably somewhere Syncthing can sync):
+Just make sure ludusavi knows where to save backups:

 ```bash
 # Run it once to set things up